Elfikk/elfikk.github.io/README.md

 # My Personal Website

 It is what it says on the tin.
-Still work in progress.
+Could use restructuring for mobile displays...
+Some missing media left.